dogweather/forkful/content/en/clojure/testing-and-debugging/using-an-interactive-shell-repl.md

   \ testing Clojure code piece by piece.
 Coders use it for immediate feedback,\u2026"
 lastmod: '2024-03-13T22:44:59.747144-06:00'
 model: gpt-4-1106-preview
-summary: "REPL, or Read-Eval-Print Loop, is a programming environment for dynamically\
-  \ testing Clojure code piece by piece.
-Coders use it for immediate feedback,\u2026"
+summary: REPL, or Read-Eval-Print Loop, is a programming environment for dynamically testing Clojure code piece by piece.
 title: Using an interactive shell (REPL)
 weight: 34
 ---